jtn-ms/handy/README.md

    This repo was made and maintained according to 'one-click' idea of the author.
 It contains some frequently-used functions.
 All you have to do is to just call the corresponding function.
-It will save your time and your energy consumption.
+It will save your time and your energy.

 ### "One-Click"